howardroark/pollinate/README.md

 # Pollinate

+> **NOTE:** This project has yet to undergo development.
+If you like the idea
+> and want to help, awesome!

 Think of a tree of files as a `Flower` and a JSON endpoint as `Pollen`; combined together they create a fertilized project.
 Pollinate will allow you to template a set of files and store them on GitHub.
 When you decide to use them later